 The Hunter-Central Coast REZ was formally declared by the Minister for Energy under section 19(1) of the Electricity Infrastructure Investment Act 2020 (the Act) and published in the NSW Gazette on 9 December 2022.
 View the REZ (Hunter-Central Coast) Declaration Order here.

-As the Infrastructure Planner for the Hunter-Central Coast REZ, EnergyCo will work with network operators to deliver any required augmentations to transmission infrastructure.
+As the infrastructure planner for the Hunter-Central Coast REZ, we will work with network operators to deliver any required augmentations to transmission infrastructure.

 The modernisation of the Hunter-Central Coast electricity system will assist industries to decarbonise and access cleaner, cheaper and more reliable renewable energy by connecting new renewable energy and storage projects.